sourcesimian/mqtt-panel/README.md

     --volume $HOME/.cache/mqtt-panel:/data/cache:rw \
     sourcesimian/mqtt-panel:latest
 ```

+## Kubernetes
+Configure your Deployment to suffice the docker configuration above.
+Additionally you can add a liveness endpoint at `/api/health` on the configured http port.
+Additionally you can add an ingress controller such as Traefik to perform SSL endpoint termination.

 # Configuration
 `mqtt-panel` consumes a single YAML file.
 To start off you can copy [config-basic.yaml](./config-basic.yaml)